CH EPR FHIR (R4)

 Security Consideration

-IUA Authorization Clients, Authorization Servers and Resource Server actors SHALL use the JWS (signed) alternative of the JWT token as specified in the IUA Trial Implementation.
+IUA Authorization Clients, IUA Authorization Servers and IUA Resource Server actors SHALL use the JWS (signed) alternative of the JWT token as specified in the IUA Trial Implementation.
 The JWE alternative SHALL not be used.

-When receiving requests of transactions where the EPR-SPID is provided in the IUA token and in the transaction body, the Resource Servers SHALL verify that both are the same.
+When receiving requests of transactions where the EPR-SPID is provided in the IUA token and in the transaction body, the IUA Resource Servers SHALL verify that both are the same.

 The actors SHALL support the traceparent header handling, as defined in Appendix: Trace Context.